Shay Carl

-Shay Carl Butler (born March 5, 1980), known professionally as Shay Carl, is an American YouTube personality.
+Shay Carl Butler (born March 5, 1980) is an American YouTuber.
 He has three YouTube channels, two of which ("shaycarl" and "SHAYTARDS") have over three million subscribers.
 Butler and Corey Vidal developed a documentary called Vlogumentary on a $200,000+ budget that was funded with an Indiegogo campaign and raised by mostly from his viewers.
 Vlogumentary was released on April 20, 2016.
 Forbes called Butler one of the "most successful video entrepreneurs on YouTube" and in 2011 The New York Times featured Butler's production company Maker Studios.